josephsmithberger/copy-paste-interrogate/README.md

 - `any_of`: Array of mini step objects (supports alternative expectations).
 - `match`: `"exact" | "set" | "contains"` (defaults: `exact` for `expect`, `set` for `expect_tokens`).
 - `success`: String or array of NPC lines appended on success (these lines also seed vocabulary).
-- `fail`: String or array of NPC lines on mismatch (optional).
+- `fail`: String or array of NPC lines on mismatch (optional; tokens from fail messages are added to vocabulary based on `DialogueEngine.ADD_FAIL_LINE_TOKENS`).
-- `allow_unknown`: Bool (default false) — If true, player may introduce unseen words in this step.
 - `notify`: Array of trigger dictionaries fired after a success.
 Each entry needs a `chat` path (target contact JSON) and `messages` (string or array) to append to that contact.

 Automatic Vocabulary Rule:
 All tokens from displayed NPC lines and accepted player inputs become usable immediately in future messages.
-No manual `unlock` arrays.
+Players can NEVER use words they haven't seen.
+No manual `unlock` arrays or `allow_unknown` flags.

 Cross-contact notifications:
 - Triggered via the `notify` array on a successful step.